 Judith served at St. Andrew’s United Church in Golden, BC, in the Canadian Rockies for nearly four years before returning to the Lower Mainland in 2012 to join the ministry team at St. Andrew’s United Church in North Vancouver.

 Andrew has been studying music from a very young age, starting with the piano when he was 5 years old.
 He has been singing at St. Andrew’s United since 2012.
-After graduating from Capilano University in 2017 with a Bachelor of Music in Jazz, Andrew has been performing and recording with his rock band Sleepcircle.
+After graduating from Capilano University in 2017 with a Bachelor of Music in Jazz Studies, Andrew has been performing and recording with his rock band Sleepcircle.
 He also plays in an alternative/Indie folk group with Alex Scott called Fake Cascade.

 Michael is a pianist, film and tv composer and a Grammy-nominated producer.
 He has recorded and toured with dozens of artists including the Irish Rovers, Raffi, and kd lang, and has accompanied gospel choirs for many years, including Universal Gospel Choir and City Soul Choir.